DJCordhose/llm-ops/README.md

   * Part of the Transformer architecture focused on generating sequential output based on the interpreted inputs or prior outputs
   * Instrumental for GPT-style Models like Llama, Mistral or OpenAI GPT

-### Decoder On-Prem Challenges
-* Context sizes vary (depending on the Model)
-  * with large contexts certain positions might be blind spots
-* Memory consumption grows with context used
-* Scaling to more than one parallel request

-*Inference on GPU only*

 ### Comparing active GPU microarchitectures
 * T4/RTX 20: https://en.wikipedia.org/wiki/Turing_(microarchitecture)
   * V100 - professional variant of RTX 20 consumer line: https://en.wikipedia.org/wiki/Volta_(microarchitecture)